Skip to Main Content

 HO-3 vs HO-5 home insurance: how to choose

 Since HO-5 policies provide broader coverage, they tend to cost more than HO-3 policies.
 By paying a higher premium, your personal property will be covered for more loss scenarios than if you purchased an HO-3.
 That said, the 16 named perils on an HO-3 policy cover the most frequent claims.
-According to the Triple-I, 89.8 percent of home claims made in 2020 were for fire, water damage and theft.
+According to the Insurance Information Institute, 90.9 percent of home claims made in 2022 were for fire, wind, hail, water damage and theft.

-An example of a claim that an HO-5 policy might cover that an HO-3 policy would not is damage from an animal not owned by you.
+Damage caused by an animal you don’t own is an example of a peril that an HO-3 policy would not cover but an HO-5 policy would.
 Typically, animal damage is not a named peril on an HO-3 policy, and HO-5 policies usually exclude damage from an animal owned by the policyholder.
 However, foxes, deer, raccoons and even bears can find their way into homes and wreak havoc.
 If you live somewhere this is common, you might benefit from more extensive coverage.

 Due to HO-5 policies having more stringent underwriting guidelines that not every homeowner will qualify for, it is ultimately an insurer’s call on whether an HO-5 policy is an option for you.
-If you qualify and an HO-5 policy is within your budget, it is important to note that it will give you more extensive coverage for your personal property than an HO-3 policy.
-However, if you do not have the budget for the additional coverage or if you do not qualify for or require additional coverage for your personal property, an HO-3 policy may be sufficient.
+If you qualify and an HO-5 policy is within your budget, keep in mind that it might give you more extensive coverage for your personal property than an HO-3 policy.
+However, if you do not have the budget for the additional coverage, do not need it or do not qualify for an HO-5 policy, an HO-3 policy may be sufficient.

 Frequently asked questions

 • Generally, yes.
 HO-5 policies are usually more expensive than HO-3 policies because they offer broader coverage for your personal property.
-However, there are many factors that impact the cost of your homeowners insurance, including what state you live in and where in that state your home is located.
-Obtaining both HO-3 and HO-5 quotes from multiple insurance companies may help you determine which policy is right for you.
+However, there are many factors that impact the cost of your homeowners insurance, including where your home is located.
+Requesting HO-3 and HO-5 quotes from multiple insurance companies may help you determine which is right for you.
+When shopping around, remember to specify the same coverage limits (or as close as possible) in order to make a fair comparison.

 • Neither an HO-3 nor an HO-5 will cover flooding.
 To cover flood damage to your home, you will need a separate flood insurance policy.
-You can purchase flood insurance through the National Flood Insurance Program (NFIP).
+You can purchase flood insurance through the National Flood Insurance Program (NFIP) or a private insurer.
 Flood policies through the NFIP offer personal property coverage up to $100,000.
-Some private insurance companies also offer flood insurance policies or flood insurance as an endorsement, so it may be worth getting multiple quotes to compare premiums.
+Some private insurance companies offer separate flood insurance policies or flood insurance as an endorsement, so it may be worth getting multiple quotes to compare premiums.

 • Whether your insurance policy includes actual cash value coverage, which subtracts depreciation from a payout, or replacement cost coverage is something that you will work out when you purchase your policy.
 Many insurers offer replacement cost coverage as an endorsement with an HO-3 policy; it is more likely to be standard with an HO-5.
 Working with a licensed agent could help you decide which option fits your needs.